quinnlas/satori-word-tracker/README.md

 # TODO

-## Show total word count
-Seeing the total word count on screen at all times would be a nice feature.

 ## Mark as Known Keyboard Shortcut
 Having a keyboard shortcut to (when the tooltip is open) mark the word as known and close the tooltip would be really nice.